 You can also use SNAP food benefits to buy plants or seeds and grow produce at home.
 Benefits can even buy accessory food items, which are foods that generally cannot be eaten on their own as a full meal.
 Examples of these items include:

-- Snacks such as chips, candy or cookies.
+- Certain snacks such as chips, candy or cookies.

 - Cooking ingredients like flour, sugar, vegetable oil or baking powder.